 - Stir in the pak choi.
 Simmer until the liquid has reduced by half and the pak choi is tender, 3-4 mins.

 - When the liquid has reduced, stir through the red Thai paste, ketjap manis and half the coriander.

 - Remove from the heat and season to taste with salt and pepper.

 - Fluff up the rice with a fork.

-TIP: Add a splash of water to loosen the sauce if necessary.
+TIP: Add a splash of water if the mince is too dry.